freeciv/freeciv-web/blender/README.md

 Blender 3d models created for Freeciv-web.

+3d artists are welcome to improve these models!

 These are the source Blender model files.

 These should be exported in COllada format to: